seapagan/pyBlog/README.md

 - Google Search sitemap generated on request at `/sitemap.xml`
 - RSS feed availiable for Blog Posts at `/feed/posts/`.
 Will probably add a comments feed also, or upgrade this feed to also list comments.
+- HTML is minimized on the fly in production mode, non-minimized in DEBUG mode.

 ### Minimum required before Release